B'Day: Singles

 "Déjà Vu", featuring Jay-Z, was released as the lead single from B'Day on June 24, 2006, to mixed critical reception.
-A commercial success, it peaked at number four on the US Billboard Hot 100 and atop US Hot R&B/Hip-Hop Songs, being certified gold by the Recording Industry Association of America (RIAA).
+A commercial success, it peaked at number four on the US Billboard Hot 100 and atop the US Hot R&B/Hip-Hop Songs chart, and was certified gold by the Recording Industry Association of America (RIAA).
 Internationally, it peaked atop the UK Singles Chart, while reaching the top ten in 11 countries.
 The song and its Freemasons club mix received three nominations at the 49th Annual Grammy Awards (2007).
-The accompanying music video for "Déjà Vu", directed by Sophie Muller, was a subject of controversy due to its sexually suggestive content.
+The accompanying music video for "Déjà Vu", directed by Sophie Muller, was the subject of controversy due to its sexually suggestive content.

 "Ring the Alarm" was released as the second single from B'Day exclusively in the United States on September 10, 2006.
-The song received mixed reviews from the music critics, who noticed it was different from Beyoncé's earlier works; while some commended her willingness to take risks, others were polarized about her aggressive vocals.
+The song received mixed reviews from music critics, who noted its departure from Beyoncé's earlier work; while some commended her willingness to take risks, others were divided over her aggressive vocals.
 Commercially, it became her highest-debuting single, opening at number 12 on the US Billboard Hot 100.
 However, it peaked at number 11, becoming Beyoncé's first solo single not to peak within the top ten.
 The song was nominated for Best Female R&B Vocal Performance at the 49th Annual Grammy Awards.
-Its accompanying music video, Beyoncé's second consecutive to be directed by Muller, remakes a scene from the 1992 film Basic Instinct, and was choreographed by then-16-year-old Teyana Taylor.
+Its accompanying music video, Beyoncé's second consecutive video directed by Muller, reenacts a scene from the 1992 film Basic Instinct and was choreographed by then-16-year-old Teyana Taylor.

 "Irreplaceable" was released as the second international and third overall single from B'Day on October 23, 2006.
 It received widespread critical acclaim, with some critics calling it the best track on the album.
 It was a commercial success, peaking atop the US Billboard Hot 100 and spending ten weeks atop the chart.
 Internationally, it reached the summit in Australia, Hungary, Ireland and New Zealand.
 It was ranked atop the 2007 year-end Billboard Hot 100, and was the tenth best-selling digital single of 2007 worldwide, having sold over four million copies worldwide by the end of the year.
 At the 50th Annual Grammy Awards (2008), "Irreplaceable" was nominated for the Grammy Award for Record of the Year.
 The song was ranked at number 25 on the 2000s decade-end Billboard Hot 100.
 Its Anthony Mandler-directed accompanying music video features the debut performance of the Suga Mamas, Beyoncé's all-female band.